There are a number of mainstream and specialist clocks that will let you tell the time, whether you are blind or partially sighted.

 There are many clocks that announce information audibly.
 Cuckoo clocks or maritime timepieces are classic examples.

-If you’re looking for help to manage your medicine, then the Talking Medcenter Clock can be used to set regular reminder alarms.
+If you’re looking for help to manage your medicine, then the Medcenter Talking Alarm Clock can be used to set regular reminders.

 Using your smartphone